 I don't really know the origins of stuffed peppers recipe (punjene paprike in Croatian), but this dish is extremely popular in Croatia during the summer.
 Bell peppers are basically stuffed with minced meat, rice, and spices, and cooked with tomato sauce.

 Stuffed peppers are consumed all over Croatia, the only thing that will differ among different regions, is the choice of minced meat used in a recipe.
 While in Dalmatia, the meat will mainly be baby beef, in Slavonija, minced meat will mostly contain pork meat.
 Stuffed peppers are usually served with mashed potatoes.

 As popular as stuffed peppers are in Croatia during the summer, as popular is sarma (stuffed sauerkraut) in Croatia during the winter.
 The stuffing is basically the same for both dishes, minced meat and rice with spices, but with sarma, stuffing is wrapped in sauerkraut instead of bell peppers.
 Another yummy dish for cold winter days.

-A typical dish from eastern Croatian region of Slavonija, cobanac is a spicy meat stew.
+A typical dish from the eastern Croatian region of Slavonija, cobanac is a spicy meat stew.
 This stew is cooked a long time, but always on a strong fire and it often contains different meats: pork, baby beef, lamb, and pork hind feet.
 We're not much into the meat, and as Vera's from Dalmatia, we don't really eat cobanac at home, but it's a great dish for everybody who likes meat.